You finished the test. You have your number. Now you want to know where it falls compared to everyone else.

 Worth saying plainly: all reported averages for the Rice Purity Test are estimates.
 There is no official central database.
 No organization is systematically collecting scores with rigorous methodology.

 The Rice Thresher dataset of 124,952 test-takers is the closest thing to reliable data that exists, and even that was collected informally and predates 2018.
-Every other average you see online — including the age-group breakdowns above — comes from aggregated self-reported data from Reddit threads, Quora discussions, platform analytics, and social media samples.
+Every other average you see online comes from aggregated self-reported data from Reddit threads, Quora discussions, platform analytics, and social media samples.

 What you can take seriously: the directional trends.
 Younger people score higher.
 Older people score lower.
 Scores cluster around the 60 to 70 range for adults.
 Those patterns are consistent regardless of which dataset you look at.